gleechi/gleechi.github.io/pages/0.10.0/knowledge/push_interaction.md

 {% include image.html file="unity/unity_button_pivot.png" alt="A Unity button." caption="A Unity button"%}

-For example image above shows the push pivot transform added to the red button.
+For example image above shows the push direction transform added to the red button.
 The blue arrow (zaxis of this transform) specifies the {% include tooltip.html tooltip="ApproachDirection" text="approach direction" %}.
 So when index finger is approaching from bottom to the button, opposite to the blue arrow, the object will not be selected for push.